Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Seat height Regular: 19.5" (low option offered) Regular: 19.5" (low option offered) 19.5" 19.5" (foam option page)

-Upholstery path Custom fabric; performance fabric positioning Top-grain aniline leather; custom leather Custom fabric; performance fabric positioning Top-grain aniline leather; custom leather
+Upholstery path Custom fabrics, including performance options Top-grain aniline leather; custom leather choices Custom fabrics, including performance options Top-grain aniline leather; custom leather choices

 Frame FSC-certified engineered hardwood FSC-certified engineered hardwood FSC-certified engineered hardwood FSC-certified engineered hardwood